stylesmile/fastboot/README.md

 # Introduction

-a Extremely fast Java web framework, with a startup speed 20 times faster than commonly used frameworks, one-fifth memory usage, less than 0.1 seconds startup, and a minimum memory usage of 20-30m
+an Extremely fast Java web framework, with a startup speed 20 times faster than commonly used frameworks, one-fifth memory usage, less than 0.1 seconds startup, and a minimum memory usage of 20-30m

 # Project Vision